espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

     -  If advertising data is preset by command :ref:`AT+BLEADVDATA <cmd-BADVD>`\=<adv_data>, it will be overwritten by this command.
     -  This command automatically changes the adv type previously set using :ref:`AT+BLEADVPARAM <cmd-BADVP>` to 0.
+    -  The AT module automatically assembles packets in sequence based on the parameters provided by the user.
+However, the total data length is limited to 31 bytes.
+Any data exceeding this limit will be truncated.

     Example
     ^^^^^^^^